kristine0221/FrontEndMentorProjects/README.md

-# This repository is for frontendMentor challenges
+# This repository is for frontend Mentor challenges
 # https://kristine0221.github.io/FrontEndMentorProjects/qr-code/index.html